mtavast/Body-Maps-of-Love/README.md

 Unfortunately, due to ethical restrictions, we cannot share the individual level data.
 Thus, most of the results of the manuscript can't be reproduced directly using the files available in this repository.
 However, from the code, one can check how the results of the manuscript were produced.

 Ethical restrictions do not apply to group-level data, and they are made available in the files: ---. ---. ---.
-These can be used to reproduce, for example, the clustering analyses and figures 1, 3 and 4 of the manuscript.
+These can be used to reproduce, for example, the clustering analyses and the Figures 1, 3 and 4 of the manuscript.

 Most of the code used here was repurposed from a previous project (https://version.aalto.fi/gitlab/eglerean/sensations/-/tree/master/) following MIT license.
 Thus, if you reuse the code, pleace consider citing: